WHAT IS URBAN LOGISTICS?

 The Chair offers a space for exchange, discussion and creation among the various stakeholders of urban logistics.
 Our ambition is to make the technical approach the common core of projects.

-TECHNOLOGY: A NEW APPROACH
+TECHNOLOGY: A MANDATORY APPROACH

 Within the Center of Robotics at MINES ParisTech, the Urban Logistics Research Chair benefits from the technical skills in the fields of automation, optimization and robotics.